 Why We Recommend FuelRods

-Second, I usually carry an Anker PowerCore 10000 as my primary portable charger.
-However, I always bring a FuelRod to Disney parks, and if I’m traveling light then I’ll leave the PowerCore at home (and bring the FuelRod only) unless I’m positive it’s fully charged.
+I usually carry an Anker 10000 mAh block as my primary portable charger.
+However, I always bring a FuelRod to Disney parks, too, and sometimes I actually just bring the FuelRod.

-So why do I have (and endorse) a FuelRod?
-Well, having to swap a FuelRod three times is annoying.
+Why?
+Because if there’s any risk of my main charger running out of battery or of me forgetting it, I need the ability to get more power!
+Having to swap a FuelRod three times is annoying.
 But you know what is more annoying?
 Having my phone die because my charger runs out.

 I know.
 In this day and age, how could that happen?
 Well, there are at least two ways, and chances are pretty good that at least one of them applies to you.

-First, I’m really irresponsible when it comes to charging my mobile devices.
-At home I have two lightning cables—one next to my bed and one next to my desk.
-If I see my phone is low when I’m in one of those two spots, then I’ll remember to charge it.
+Second, I’m really irresponsible when it comes to charging my mobile devices.
+At home I have three USB-C cables—one next to my bed, one next to my desk, and one next to the couch.
+If I see my phone is low when I’m in one of those three spots, then I’ll remember to charge it.

 But at hotels, I’ll often get back and quickly go to bed, forgetting to charge my phone, let alone any other devices.
 I get back from Disney parks after 1AM some nights, and I always set my alarm long before bed because I know I’m just going to plop into the bed when I get back.
 I have a kid, too, and once the kid is asleep, I’m not going to be moving around to find my charger if it isn’t readily available.